CoenKonings/CSD2/csd2a/irregular_beat_generator/doc/README.md

 - (TODO) `regen <part>`, where `<part>` can be `high`, `mid`, `low` or `all`: generate a new rhythm in the current meter for the given part.
 - (TODO) `modulate`: Change the rhythm from a 5/4 to a 7/8 feel, or conversely.
 - `quit`: stop the program.

+## Process description
+The Sequencer class that was already present was restructured to accept commands from a newly created LiveCodingEnvironment class.
+Upon receiving the `regen` command, it uses the MarkovChain class to generate a new rhythm.

+Unfortunately, the tactic for compound meter beat generation described in `PLAN.md` does not yield the best result - the beats appear somewhat erratic and the feel of the meter is not present.
+Because of this, beat generation will be changed to be based on adding groups of 2 or 3 sixteenth notes to the kick and snare, and a fully random pattern on the hihat.